Magic in the Mountains!

 Shenako is one of the few villages in Tusheti where locals stay during the winter time (1 family).
 It is overlooked by Mount Diklo and contains a series of buildings of Georgian folk architecture and the old church of the Holy Trinity.
 We highly recommend to stay in this village in Oliko’s guesthouseDiklo is interesting for its fortress, standing on the cliff right at the border with Daghestan.
 Also here you can start a one day walking trail leading through remote village Chigo down to village Dartlo (the trail is very long and requires good physical shape).

-Dartlo is the most popular village in Tusheti.
+Dartlo is the most popular village in Tusheti and one of the biggests.
 Its situated on the beautiful alpine slopes of Caucasus Mountains at the level of 1850m; Apart from well preserved towers and stone houses here you will find lots of homestays, cafe with a perfect location, camping areas, tasty mountain cheese, view to waterfall, interesting petroglyphs

 Chesho is a next small village with several guesthouses, good place to rest on the way to Girevi.